jcarver989/licenser/README.md

 3. cd to your project directory
 4.
-      licenser # just follow the prompts
+      Run "licenser" from your shell and just follow the prompts